 The plates came back pretty empty (a good sign), I was complemented by dinner guests, Metropolitan Sotirios, other dignitaries and friends of the family.

 My biggest thanks go out to the ladies of St. Nicholas who’s help in the kitchen, out on the floor serving our guests and to those that cleaned up the mess after the meal.
-A big thanks to Father Nicholas for giving me the opportunity to cook for so many friends.

 Here’s the recipe for Shrimp and Pasta, on a much smaller scale, much easier and with the same great taste.